 Floating shares serve as a good representation of the company’s active shares or share turnover among various investors in the market, excluding parties holding substantial portions of equity.

-Investors may look at the shareholder’s equity section on a company’s balance sheet.
-The shareholder’s equity section provides the sum of the total authorized shares, the total number of shares outstanding, and the total floating shares.
+A publicly traded company’s total number of shares outstanding can usually be found on their investor relations webpage, on stock exchanges’ websites, or in the shareholder’s equity section on a company’s balance sheet as filed with an authorized information service like the U.S. Securities and Exchange Commission.
+This section provides the sum of the total authorized shares, the total number of shares outstanding, and the total floating shares.

 Share Repurchase Program